lyte2d/lyte2d/docs/guide.md

 - Install Lua LSP
 - Copy `lyte.lua` file to your project root (or src perhaps.) and you should automatically get code completions with docs.

+## Debugger

+- You can use `lldebugger` extension to debug Lyte2D lua code directly in VSCode

+## TODO
+- Extend guidance